AgataDiCalogero/nttdata-app/AI_GUIDELINES.md

   - Organize utility functions in `src/app/shared/utils/`
 - Maintain an **enterprise-level structure**: each feature, component, service, and directive should have a clear single responsibility and be easy to locate and maintain.

+## Syntax Error Prevention

+To avoid common syntax errors and maintain high code quality:

+- **Import Accuracy**: Always verify imports are correct, available, and used.
+Remove unused imports immediately.
+Use proper import paths relative to the file.
+- **Bracket and Parentheses Matching**: Ensure all braces `{`, brackets `[`, parentheses `(`, and angle brackets `<>` are properly matched and closed in the correct order.
+- **TypeScript Strictness**: Adhere to strict mode - no `any` types, explicit return types on functions, no implicit `any` parameters.
+Enable and respect all compiler flags.
+- **Semicolon Consistency**: Use semicolons consistently as per project style (enforced by Prettier).
+- **Angular Decorators**: Use correct decorator syntax (`@Component`, `@Injectable`, etc.) with proper metadata.
+Standalone components require `imports` for all used directives/pipes.
+- **String Literals**: Use consistent quotes (double quotes per project convention).
+Escape special characters properly in strings.
+- **SCSS Deprecations**: Avoid deprecated SCSS syntax.
+Use modern nesting, color functions, and property order.
+Follow the 8px grid spacing system.
+- **Template Syntax**: Use correct Angular template syntax - proper brackets for bindings `[]`, parentheses for events `()`, asterisks for structural directives `*`.
+Avoid mixing syntax errors in control flow (`@if`, `@for`, `@switch`).
+- **Null Safety**: Use safe navigation `?.`, nullish coalescing `??`, and optional chaining where appropriate.
+Check for potential null/undefined errors.
+- **Build Verification**: Always run `npm run lint`, `npm run build:ci`, and fix any errors before considering code complete.
+- **Peer Review Ready**: Write code that passes all automated checks and can be reviewed by peers without syntax errors.

 ## Avoid

 - Persistent debug statements (`console.log`).